almakonde/DynamicVoronoiDiagrams/README.md

 Slight tweaks to Ivan Kutskir's implementation of Fortune's Voronoi-diagram-building algorithm (from <http://blog.ivank.net/fortunes-algorithm-and-implementation.html>) to allow it to be compiled easily on Linux.
-(Plus translation of an error message from Czech to English, using Google Translate.)
+(Plus translation of an error message to English, using Google Translate.)

 Source code taken from the .zip file at
 <http://www.ivank.net/blogspot/vor/voronoi.zip>.